 UK Mobile operator T-Mobile has reduced the monthly data amount on their fair use policy from 3GB per month to 500MB per month from the 1st of February 2011.

-Many smartphone users will use more than 500MB per month, so this is bound to effect T-Mobile smartphone customers, who could end up facing higher charges, although the company has not announced what will happen if you go over the limit.
+Many smartphone users will use more than 500MB per month, so this is bound to affect T-Mobile smartphone customers, who could end up facing higher charges, although the company has not announced what will happen if you go over the limit.

 So Whats Changing? – From 1st February 2011 we will be aligning our fair use policies so our mobile Internet service will have fair use of 500MB.